syncfusion-content/uwp-docs/uwp/SfPivotClient/Relational/PivotClient-Components.md

 **Removing items from axis**

-To remove the pivot item or pivot computation item from the axis element builder, right-click the items in rows or columns, or filters, or values and select the **Remove** from the fly-out menu.
+To remove the pivot item or pivot computation item from the axis element builder, right-click the items in rows or columns, or filters, or values and select the **Remove** option from the context menu.

 The below screenshot illustrates how to remove an item from the axis element builder: